Breaking the coherence barrier: A new theory for compressed sensing: Recovery of wavelet coefficients from Fourier samples

-This theorem shows near-optimal recovery of wavelet coefficients from Fourier samples when using multilevel sampling.
-It therefore provides the first comprehensive explanation for the success of compressed sensing in the aforementioned applications.
-To see this, consider the key estimate \R{eq:cond_wav1}.
-This shows that $m_k$ need only scale as a linear combination of the local sparsities $s_l$, $1 \leq l \leq r$.
-Critically, the dependence of the sparsities $s_l$ for $l \neq k$ is exponentially diminishing in $|k-l|$.
+This theorem provides the first comprehensive explanation for the observed success of CS in applications based on the Fourier/wavelets model.
+To see why, note that the key estimate \R{eq:cond_wav1} shows that $m_k$ need only scale as a linear combination of the local sparsities $s_l$, $1 \leq l \leq r$, and critically, the dependence of the sparsities $s_l$ for $l \neq k$ is exponentially diminishing in $|k-l|$.
 Note that the presence of the off-diagonal terms is due to the previously-discussed phenomenon of interference, which occurs since the Fourier/wavelets system is not exactly block diagonal.
 Nonetheless, the system is nearly block-diagonal, and this results in the near-optimality seen in \R{eq:cond_wav1}.

+Observe that \R{eq:cond_wav1} is in agreement with the flip test: if the local sparsities $s_k$ change, then the subsampling factors $m_k$ must also change to ensure the same quality reconstruction.
+Having said that, it is straightforward to deduce from \R{eq:cond_wav1} the following global sparsity bound:

+where $m = m_1+\ldots+m_r$ is the total number of measurements and $s = s_1+\ldots+s_r$ is the total sparsity.
+Note in particular the optimal exponent in the log factor.

 \rem{ The Fourier/wavelets recovery problem was studied by Cand\`es \& Romberg in \cite{Candes_Romberg}.
-Their result shows that if an image can be first separated into separate wavelet subbands before sampling, then it can be recovered using approximately $s_k$ measurements (up to a log factor) in each sampling band.
-Unfortunately, separation into separate wavelet subbands is infeasible in most practical situations.
-Theorem \ref{Four_to_wave} improves on this result by removing this restriction, with the sole penalty being the slightly worse bound \R{eq:cond_wav1}.
+Their result shows that if, in an ideal setting, an image can be first separated into separate wavelet subbands before sampling, then it can be recovered using approximately $s_k$ measurements (up to a log factor) in each sampling band.
+Unfortunately, such separation into separate wavelet subbands before sampling is infeasible in most practical situations.
+Theorem \ref{Four_to_wave} improves on this result by removing this substantial restriction, with the sole penalty being the slightly worse bound \R{eq:cond_wav1}.

-A recovery result for bivariate Haar wavelets, as well as the related technique of TV minimization, was given in \cite{KrahmerWardCSImaging}.
+Note also that a recovery result for bivariate Haar wavelets, as well as the related technique of TV minimization, was given in \cite{KrahmerWardCSImaging}.
 Similarly \cite{BigotBlockCS} analyzes block sampling strategies with application to MRI.
 However, these results are based on sparsity, and therefore they do not explain how the sampling strategy will depend on the signal structure. }